FW002/whisperChat/README.md

 # whisperChat
 A C# Chat-Program.
 Final project of my programming class.
-The program simulates clients which can chat over a TCP server.
+The program simulates clients which can chat per TCP over a server.
 Made with WindowsForms and Multithreading.